Topological Invariants of a Filling-Enforced Quantum Band Insulator: Overview of 4-Band Symmetry Setting

 \section{Overview of 4-Band Symmetry Setting}

-We first describe the space group (SG) 106 symmetry setting in which a $4$-band feQBI arises \cite{106feQBI}.
-Per our conventions, every unit cell has dimension $1 \times 1 \times 1$.
-SG 106, which consists of eight elements, is generated by two symmetries: a $4_2$ screw, i.e. $(x,y,z) \mapsto (y,-x,z+1/2)$, and a vertical glide, i.e. $(x,y,z) \mapsto (1/2 + x, 1/2 - y, z)$.
-The eight elements of the space group are in Table \ref{tab:SG106}.
+In this work, we show that any class A, half-filled insulator realized in any $4$-band model in space group (SG) 106 has the axion angle $\theta = \pi$.
+We first review the symmetry representations which allow for a half-filled $4$-band insulator in the SG 106 symmetry setting \cite{106feQBI}.
+SG 106 exists in a tetragonal Bravias lattice.
+Per our conventions, every unit cell has dimension $1 \times 1 \times 1$ (for simplicity, we scale the $z$-dimension to match the $x$ and $y$ dimensions).
+On top of lattice translations, SG 106 is generated by two symmetries: a $4_2$ screw, i.e. $(x,y,z) \mapsto (y,-x,z+1/2)$, and a vertical glide, i.e. $(x,y,z) \mapsto (1/2 + x, 1/2 - y, z)$.
+Thus, up to lattice translations, SG 106 has $8$ representative elements, displayed in Table \ref{tab:SG106}.

-In SG 106, $4$-band feQBIs consist of atoms in Wyckoff position b -- $(1/2,0,z_0)$, $(0,1/2,z_0)$, $(1/2,0,z_0+1/2)$, $(0,1/2,z_0 + 1/2)$ (we set $z_0=0$ for convenience) -- and spinless electrons without time-reversal symmetry.
-We label the annihilation operators for the orbitals at the Wyckoff sites as $a$, $b$, $c$, and $d$ respectively.
+In SG 106, both Wyckoff positions a and b have the minimal number of sites per unit cell, which is $4$.
+The filling $2$ feQBIs are possible only when we consider orbitals residing in Wyckoff position b -- $(1/2,0,z_0)$, $(0,1/2,z_0)$, $(1/2,0,z_0+1/2)$, $(0,1/2,z_0 + 1/2)$ (we set $z_0=0$ for convenience) \cite{106feQBI}.
+Throughout, we assume spinless electrons without time-reversal symmetry, which correspond to symmetry class A. We label the annihilation operators for the orbitals at the Wyckoff sites as $a$, $b$, $c$, and $d$ respectively.
 A unit cell with atoms in Wyckoff position b is displayed in Fig.\ \ref{fig:wyckoffb}.
+(Note: the Wyckoff positions have roman letters a,b,c,..., whereas we label the sites with italic letters $a,b,c,d$.)

-Moreover, orbitals in $4$-band feQBIs are required to have $p$-character, i.e., the collection of orbitals has eigenvalue $-1$ under the action of $\mathcal{C}_2 = S^2$.
-Then, for example,
+Moreover, orbitals in filling $2$ feQBIs in SG 106 are required to have $p$-character, i.e., the collection of orbitals has eigenvalue $-1$ under $\mathcal{C}_2 = S^2$.\footnote{More precisely, the orbitals are allowed to be any linear combination of $p_x$ and $p_y$ orbitals.} Then, for example,